streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ---

 **-- QUESTIONS --**

-**3. QUESTION**: 'There need to have some content about how the limitation of this sink which write bundles only when last block of a bundle is final.'

-<i>I need input on this or some type of reference or something to find information for what we want to tell the reader.</i>

 **4. QUESTION**: 'Add discussion about where Substreams cursor is saved and importance of persisting this state (save as a .yaml file).'